People have used oils, including olive oil, on the skin for centuries because some oils can help to improve skin hydration and general skin condition.

 Scientists investigating the effect of olive oil on the skin barrier have reported conflicting conclusions.
 Two studies found that it may decrease barrier function while two other studies have found that it may increase barrier function and promote skin hydration.
 In other words, we don't know if olive oil is good or bad for the skin barrier.

-These two studies found that olive oil may decrease barrier function:
+Two studies found that olive oil may decrease barrier function.6,7

 A 2002 study published in the journal of Acta Paediatrica examined the effect of vegetable oils on the skin barrier function in mice.
 To perform this study, the researchers gently damaged the skin of mice and then topically applied various oils to examine how well each oil repaired the skin’s barrier function.
 They found that olive oil delayed recovery of the barrier function, while oils like sunflower oil increased the barrier function.
 Therefore, the scientists concluded that using olive oil on the skin should be avoided.6